Executive Vice President and General Manager

 Murray was a member of the Chicago Blackhawks organization for 25 years, serving as General Manager from 1997-99.
 He was named the sixth General Manager in team history on July 3, 1997.
 He was promoted to the post after serving as Assistant General Manager under Bob Pulford for two seasons.
 Before joining upper-management, Murray was named the Director of Player Personnel in 1991 and was largely responsible for the club's NHL Entry Draft selections over eight seasons.

 Drafted by the Blackhawks in 1974, Murray spent his entire 1,008-game, 15-year career in a Chicago uniform.
 He became just the fourth player in Blackhawks history to reach the 1,000-game plateau in 1989-90.
 In addition, he became the first defenseman in club history to appear in 100 postseason contests, reaching the mark during the 1990 Stanley Cup Playoffs.
-In all, Murray scored 132-382=514 points and currently ranks second in all-time points among Blackhawks defensemen (15th overall in club history).
+In all, Murray scored 132-382=514 points and currently ranks third in all-time points among Blackhawks defensemen (17th overall in club history).
 He was named to both the 1981 and 1983 NHL All-Star Games.
 Murray retired at the conclusion of the 1989-90 season.
 Known for his work ethic, intelligence and determination as a player, Murray remained with the organization as a Professional Scout following his retirement in 1990.

 Bob and his wife, Betsy, have four children: Kevin, Amanda, Andrew and Katie; and four grandchildren: Mikayla, Aisley, Lily and Kaden.